Gr1mmie/sumrecon/README.md

 # sumrecon

-script @Gr1mmie built upon courtesy of @hmaverickadams and was edited by me.
+script @Gr1mmie built upon courtesy of @hmaverickadams and was edited by me.<br>
-Has been tested only on Ubuntu.
+Has been tested on Ubuntu.
 To be run in any directory

 ## DEPENDENCIES
 * assetfinder - https://github.com/tomnomnom/assetfinder